Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Methodology

 \section{Methodology}

 The core innovation of Symphony-Coord is the transformation of agent selection from a static matching problem into an adaptive online learning process.
-We achieve this through a two-stage protocol that balances efficiency and optimality, allowing roles to emerge dynamically from interactions between agents and tasks.
+We achieve this through a two-stage protocol that balances efficiency and adaptivity, allowing routing specialization to form dynamically from interactions between agents and tasks.